 The future of elder care jobs

 The future of elder care businesses will continue to expand and grow as the needs of the baby boomer generation continue to increase.
 Although all the needs may not yet be known, there will be plenty of elder care jobs such as in adult daycares, long term care and even those jobs not yet imagined.
-For those with the proper education, such as a bachelor's degree in elder care administration, the future looks promising.
+For those with the proper education, such as a specialized bachelor's degree, the future looks promising.

-Learn more about the LSUA BS in Elder Care Administration online program.
+Learn more about the LSUA BS in Long Term Care Administration online program.

 Have a question or concern about this article?
 Please contact us.